Rule against perpetuities: Charity-to-charity exception

 The rule never applies to conditions placed on a conveyance to a charity that, if violated, would convey the property to another charity.
 For example, a conveyance "to the Red Cross, so long as it operates an office on the property, but if it does not, then to the World Wildlife Fund" would be valid under the rule, because both parties are charities.
 Even though the interest of the fund might not vest for hundreds of years, the conveyance would nonetheless be held valid.
 The exception, however, does not apply if the conveyance, upon violation of the condition, is not from one charity to another charity.
 Thus, a devise "to John Smith, so long as no one operates a liquor store on the premises, but if someone does operate a liquor store on the premises, then to the Roman Catholic Church" would violate the rule.
 The exception would not apply to the transfer from John Smith to the Roman Catholic Church because John Smith is not a charity.
 Also, if the original conveyance was "to John Smith and his heirs for as long as John Smith or his heirs do not use the premises to sell liquor, but if he does, then to the Red Cross" this would violate the rule because it could be more than 21 years before the interest in Red Cross would vest, and therefore, their interest is void.
 Thus leaving John with a fee simple determinable and the grantor a possibility of reverter.

 A famous actual example of this exception applies to Harvard's Widener Library.
 Eleanor Elkins Widener, the library's benefactor, stipulated that no "additions or alterations" could be made to the façade of the building.
 If the university ever changes the façade, it loses the building to the Boston Public Library.
 Because both Harvard and the Boston Public Library are charities, the restriction can apply indefinitely.

+Conversely, Harvard would benefit if Boston's Isabella Stewart Gardner Museum violated conditions established in the will of its namesake and founder.
+Her will stipulates that if the museum is significantly altered, if artwork she placed is moved elsewhere in the museum or off the walls, if any of the works in her collection are sold or otherwise conveyed to others, the entire collection and the museum building become Harvard's property.